Chapter 37 Strøby

 Monday, September 8, 1980

-We haven’t moved our boxes into the new house, because Mom and Bent say there are still things that the workers have to finish up before we can move in.
+We haven’t moved our boxes into the new house because Mom and Bent say there are still things the workers need to finish before we can move in.
 All our stuff is stored in Bent’s brother’s basement.
 For now, we are living in the summer house.

-Today as mom was working on her typesetting I went to ask her a question.
+Today, as mom was working on her typesetting, I went to ask her a question.
 Mom was having a hard time answering me.
 When I looked at her, I could see she was crying.
 I asked her what was bothering her.
-She told me that she was worried about the bills because Bent doesn’t have a job and she realizes that he is in no hurry to find one.
+She told me she was worried about the bills because Bent doesn’t have a job, and she realized he was in no hurry to find one.
 Bent was also spending money out of control.
-It sounds like she is thinking that she made a mistake when she married him.
+It sounds like she thinks she made a mistake by marrying him.

 Tuesday, September 9, 1980

-I told Mom that I couldn’t handle living here anymore because of all the tension going on with Bent.
-I was planning on going on welfare until I found a job and I would be moving out as soon as it could be arranged.
+I told Mom I couldn’t handle living here anymore because of all the tension with Bent.
+I was planning on going on welfare until I found a job, and I would be moving out as soon as it could be arranged.
 Mom seemed to understand.
-Elisabeth started to cry.
+Beth started to cry.
 She doesn’t like it here either.
-She is not adjusting to the new school and the kids make fun of her because she speaks a different dialect.
+She is struggling to adjust to the new school, and the kids make fun of her because she speaks a different dialect.
 She misses her friends and her Dad in Skive.
-Elisabeth begged me not to move out.
-I assured her that I was not planning on moving far and that she could come see me anytime she wanted.
+Beth begged me not to move out.
+I assured her that I wasn’t planning to move far and that she could come see me anytime she wanted.

-I want to stay for Elisabeth’s sake, but I can tell staying here is making me mentally ill.
-I keep the house clean and do everything I see that needs to be done to avoid Mom getting upset with me.
-But because she and Bent are not getting along she takes it out on me.
-I feel horrible about myself and I am scared of people.
+I want to stay for Beth’s sake, but I will go crazy if I stay.
+I keep the house clean and do everything I can to avoid upsetting Mom.
+But because she and Bent are not getting along, she takes it out on me.
+I feel horrible about myself, and I am scared of people.
 I don’t like feeling this way anymore.

 When it was time for bed, I could hardly fall asleep because I couldn’t stop thinking about moving away from here.